Field of Prey – Book Review

-Field of Prey is the 24th installment in the crime suspense novels list, the Prey series written by bestselling author, John Sandford.
-This books opens to a nasty cistern, full of skulls discovered by random teenagers having fun in a open field.
-Because of the sheer number of the dead people, the Governor gets the best of the detectives on the job, that is Lucas Davenport is asked to quickly solve the case.
+Field of Prey opens to a nasty cistern, full of skulls discovered by random teenagers having fun in a open field.
+Because of the sheer number of the dead people, the Governor gets the best of the detectives on the job.
+That means our hero, Lucas Davenport is asked to quickly solve the case.

 For the review of the next book in the Prey series read Gathering Prey.